Integral and BASE partner with Eko Football for talent discovery | Goal.com

 The pact will see the four outfits with their diverse expertise in global sports business and marketing help unearth and groom more footballing talents into stardom.

-According to Eko Football’s big shot Dotun Coker, the collaboration is a welcome enterprise while sharing their previous success stories with Integral.
+According to Eko Football’s top shot Dotun Coker, the collaboration is a welcome enterprise while sharing their previous success stories with Integral.

 “This is a brand collaboration between four organisations: Eko Football, Integral, Base and CAA Sports.
 It’s all about youth football which Eko Football epitomises,” Coker told Goal.